ipleiria-robotics/dwm1001-examples/README.md

 ├── anchor/         // branch contains the code to use on anchors devices └── tag/            // branch containing the code to use on tag devices
 ```

+To chance between branches use on the firmware folder:
+git checkout anchor - to change to the anchor branch
+git checkout tag - to change to the tag branch

+More information is descibbed on each Readme.m file for each branch.